sfc-aqua/quisp/doc/RGS RuleSets.md

 <img src="img/rgs3.png" width="400" />
 </center>

 Unlike with memory-based repeaters, there are no resources to manage and assign by the ABSA RuleSet Engine for the incoming arm qubits.
-They simply need to be measured in the Bell basis.
-The results of these measurements will then generate a resourceList that will be checked by a ConditionalClause and if satisfied the following Action will measure incoming 1st leaf qubits in appropriate Pauli basis.
+They simply need to be measured in the appropriate bases.

 __[Rewrite needed] Algorithm 1:__ BellAction(leftResourceList, rightResourceList)
 __This Action performs Bell measurements on incoming arm qubits.
 It then outputs the index of all successful measurements and passes it to the PauliResourceConditionClause.__